 Festool & Craftsmanship

 All of these features are great, but they don’t mean much if the tools don’t do what they need to to help professionals and hobbyists make beautiful pieces.
-Festool designs tools to help you save time, keep your workspace clean, and most importantly: make the best pieces you can make.
+Festool designs their tools to save you time, keep your workspace clean, and most importantly: make the best pieces you can make.
 Any of their saws, from the Kapex to the Carvex, gives you a clean, splinter-free finished cut.
 Need to make a lot of cuts?
 Precision is their specialty, allowing you to make the same cut again and again without worrying about things changing their angle or their measurement.
 All tool companies claim “repeatability” though.
 They all say their tools allow you to make the same cut again and again.
 Festool makes tools that allow the same cut to be made regardless of who’s working with it.
 On the jobsite, cuts can be called down to whomever is working the saws, and you can count on getting what you need every time.

 The best example I saw of this level of person-to-person repeatability occurred when ten of us used the Domino to join two planks of wood.
 Each of us took a turn with the tool, many of us for the first time, and made a plunge cut into the edge of a piece of three-quarter-inch material.
 After we’d all made our cuts, our trainer inserted the dominoes to the various holes, and the pieces lined up perfectly.
-Ten different people.
-Ten sets of hands.
+Ten people.
+Twenty hands.
 It came out perfect.
-The tool measured out the cuts for us at the same depth and the same distance apart every time.
+The tool measured the cuts for us at the same depth and distance apart every time.
 This eliminates precious time by not having to mark where all the plunges are being made, though you can do that too if you want.
 Plus, after we were done, there wasn’t any mess for us to sweep up.

 Festool: One Tool to Rule them All